RsdNoob/text-analysis/README.md

 ## Executive Summary

 Most of the time, text data doesn't have a label.
 There are basic analysis that can be done in this kind of data like word frequency and collocation.
 However, advance analysis can also be done if the data is labelled.
-These kind of analysis includes text classification and sentiment analysis.
-Hence, this project uses an unsupervised learning method to label text data.
-The data is from public posts in Singapore around juices and beverages.
-The timeframe of the data is from November 2018 to May 2019.
-Basic analysis will be done first before doing the advanced analysis.
+This kind of analysis includes text classification and sentiment analysis.
+Hence, this project used an unsupervised learning method to label text data.
+The data was from public posts in Singapore around juices and beverages.
+The timeframe of the data was from November 2018 to May 2019.
+Basic analysis was done prior to performing advanced analysis.
 Using K-means clustering to classify, it showed five categories of posts which were **fruit juices**, **shared ideas about juices**, **drinking juices**, **making juices**, **GAGT Users** and **Orange Juices**.
-After doing this, another K-means clustering is done to define the sentiments per post.
+After doing this, another K-means clustering was done to define the sentiments per post.
 It showed that discussion of juice in Singapore were more negative in sentiment.
-This is mostly due to dirty orange juice given out by vending machines.
+This was mostly due to dirty orange juice given out by vending machines.
 Further improvements can be done like using other clustering methods to get better classification.
-Also, a dashboard of this project is published at <a href="https://public.tableau.com/profile/rsdnoob#!/vizhome/SingaporeanPostsaboutJuiceSentimentalAnalysis/Dashboard1"  target="_blank">my Tableau dashboard</a>.
+Also, a dashboard of this project was published at <a href="https://public.tableau.com/profile/rsdnoob#!/vizhome/SingaporeanPostsaboutJuiceSentimentalAnalysis/Dashboard1"  target="_blank">my Tableau dashboard</a>.

 ## Dataset